lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 	ID interface{}
 }

+//A struct representing a single operation on the ARPO
 //here we represent the element being added as an array
 //0 is the element to add or remove (v)
 //1 is the first element in an addbetween (u)